codebankss/structured-streaming/README.md

 # *Spark Streaming with Twitter and Kafka*

+## Requirements

+1. Java		(v1.8.0_261)
+2. Scala		(v2.11.8)
+3. Spark		(2.4.0)
+4.	sbt
+5. Kafka		(v2.11-2.4.0)
+6. Elastic Search	(v7.9.3)
+7. Kibana		(v7.9.3-darwin-x86_64)
+8. Logstash	(v7.9.3)

+# Execution

+Tweets are streamed using Kafka into Scala project where tweets are analyzed for their sentiment using Stanford NLP library.
+Results of sentiment analysis are classified as POSITIVE, NEGATIVE or NEUTRAL.
+A message containing the sentiment is sent back to the kafka through topicA and they are visualized using Kibana and Elasticsearch.
+The keywords searched are “Biden”, “Trump” and “election”.

+## How to Implement

 The following instructions are for Linux/MacOS.

 Assumptions: All the required tools (sbt, elasticsearch, kafka, kibana and logstash) are downloaded and twitter developer account is created.